What shows up on the Review page

 Label on the page: Status update

 You see this when an email indicates a referral has moved forward.
 A "thanks, we signed them up" message tied to a referral you sent, a "the deal closed" reply from a partner, a "we couldn't help them" decline.
 The card shows the current status and the proposed new status as an arrow (Open → Won, Open → Lost).
+Your assistant matches the email to the right referral by the client's name or the client's company, so "we won the Acme deal" finds the Acme referral even when the message names the company rather than the person.

 Accepting updates the referral's status and (if you're both on the app) syncs the change to the partner's mirrored referral.